DeKUT-DSAIL/gi-lstms/README.md

-# Project Title
+# Gompertz Informed Neural Networks for LFP Battery Health Estimation

 ## Description
 Provide a brief but informative description of your project.

 Example:
-This repository contains code for analyzing data related to bird species monitoring in the Mt.
-Kenya ecosystem.
+This repository contains code for analyzing data related to lfp battery RUL and SoH prediction.
 The analysis supports findings presented in the paper:
-*"Comparing point counts, passive acoustic monitoring, citizen science, and machine learning for bird species monitoring in the Mt.
-Kenya ecosystem,"* submitted to *Philosophical Transactions of the Royal Society B*.
+*"Paper Title"* submitted to *Batteries by MDPI*.

 ## Requirements
 List dependencies or link to a `requirements.txt` file.